EnCiv/civil-pursuit/README.md

 	- these migrations will be applied at build time to convert previous schemas of the collection into the new schema

 app/models/political-party/schema.js defines the schema if this was made up up other objects
-	- if another schema imports this one, it's PoliticalParty from ../political-party and the object name is party (but should it have been political_party???)
+	- if another schema imports this one, it's PoliticalParty from ../political-party and the object name is party (but should it have been political_party

 app\models\political-party\migrations\1.js
 defines